 You know…like you do for other people?

-If you want to be sure you remain your best friend:
+If you want to be sure to remain kind to yourself…

 Harsh self judgments are most often your insecure 18 year old talking to you.
 Tell her to just stop!